 Currency: 24 months from date of certification.
-Swim for Life Instructors take a recertification course to update their award to current status.
+Swim Instructors take a recertification

-2024/2025 Swim for Life Instructor Recert
+Swim Instructor Recert

-The Swim for Life Instructor Recert renews a candidate's Swim for Life Instructor award for 24 months.
+The Swim Instructor Recert renews a candidate's Swim for Life Instructor award for 24 months.
 Candidates must successfully pass the course and complete a Swim for Life® skills assessment.
 Requires purchase of a Candidate Workbook.

-Prerequisite(s): Swim for Life Instructor (within 5 years) Taught by: A current Trainer in the Swim for Life stream.
+Prerequisite(s): Swim Instructor (within 5 years)

+Taught by: A current Trainer in the Swim Trainer stream.